lucia2007/bookwormkid/README.md

     -  receive an email with order confirmation
   - On top of that, a logged in user can:
     -  leave a review for books they had previously bought
+    -  a user can review a book only once
     -  like/unlike articles
     -  create a wishlist
     -  save their information in the Profile section under the profile icon and update it